 Foreign financial accounts include all bank and investment accounts, and most foreign pension accounts.

 Furthermore, any account that an American has signatory authority or any other form of indirect control over qualifies, even if it isn’t registered in their name.

 It’s important to note that the $10,000 threshold is per US taxpayer, counting all of their qualifying foreign accounts, rather than referring to any single account.

 How do you file an FBAR in 2021?

 The FBAR form requests the name and address of each financial institution (such as a bank or investment firm) where an account is held, along with the account name, number, and the maximum balance in the year.

 Americans can file FBARs themselves, but many ask their expat tax return preparer to file it on their behalf.

 The FBAR deadline in 2021 is nominally April 15th, however all Americans receive an automatic FBAR filing extension until October 15th, synchronizing the FBAR deadline with the extended expat tax return filing deadline.

-Thankfully though, there are amnesty programs available for Americans who haven’t been filing because they weren’t aware of the requirement to.
-It should be noted that these amnesty programs are voluntary, which is to say that they are only accessible before the IRS gets in touch.
+Thankfully, there are amnesty programs available for Americans who haven’t been filing because they weren’t aware of the requirement to.
+It should be noted that these amnesty programs are voluntary, which is to say that they are only accessible before or until the IRS gets in touch.